 Finding an AePS Service Point

-- Bank branches that offer AePS services.
+- Bank branches that offer AePS services, often indicated by a sign.

-- Customer service points of various banks.
+- Customer service points of various banks, frequently found in rural and semi-urban settings.

 The Process at the Service Point